 Now that you’ve finished reading this post, hopefully you have a better sense of what you need to do to ensure GDPR compliance.
 But don’t forget to take the time to speak with your coworkers about coordinating your efforts!

-In particular, reach out to your internal IT/Data Security experts, as they may have begun to document processes you should be taking into account.
+In particular, reach out to your internal IT/Data Security experts.
+They may have already begun to document processes you should be taking into account.
 If you’re part of a larger marketing team, make sure you have an understanding about how your company’s approach to email marketing and collecting consent is evolving to address the GDPR requirements.

 A final reminder that the above information has been provided to help you better understand EventMobi’s position on the GDPR and how we’ll be supporting your GDPR compliance.
 However, the information in this article is not legal advice.
 For many business, coordinating with legal representation is the best way to prepare for the GDPR.